The two defaults scenario for stressing credit portfolio loss distributions: Loss distributions conditional on defaults

 Note that $G^{(\alpha)}_X(z)\,\,H_{A(1)}(z) \,H_{A(2)}(z)$ is the generating function of the sequence $\mathbb{P}_\alpha[X+\widetilde{\mathcal{E}}_{A(1)}+ \widetilde{\mathcal{E}}_{A(2)} = 0], \mathbb{P}_\alpha[X+\widetilde{\mathcal{E}}_{A(1)}+\widetilde{\mathcal{E}}_{A(2)} = 1], \ldots$ (i.e.\ of the distribution of $X+\widetilde{\mathcal{E}}_{A(1)}+\widetilde{\mathcal{E}}_{A(2)}$).
 Combining this observation with (\ref{eq:joint_1}), (\ref{eq:joint_2}), and \eqref{eq:gen_func} implies (\ref{tas_eq_CRplus_cont}) by power series comparison. q.e.d.

-As Corollary \ref{tas_co_1} can be used for constructing the portfolio loss distribution conditional on the default of an obligor, Corollary~\ref{co:joint} can be used for the portfolio loss distribution conditional on the joint default of two obligors.
-Again by the definition of conditional probabilities we have
+As Corollary \ref{tas_co_1} can be used for constructing the portfolio loss distribution conditional on the default of one obligor, Corollary~\ref{co:joint} can be used for the portfolio loss distribution conditional on the joint default of two obligors.
+Again by the definition of conditional probabilities it follows that

-Since by Corollary \ref{co:joint} an approximation for $\mathbb{P}[A\text{$A(1)$ and $A(2)$ default}\,|\,X=x]$ is provided, the term-wise comparison of (\ref{tas_eq_CRplus_cont}) and (\ref{eq:joint_defs}) yields
+Since by Corollary \ref{co:joint} an approximation for $\mathbb{P}[\text{$A(1)$ and $A(2)$ default}\,|\,X=x]$ is provided, the term-wise comparison of (\ref{tas_eq_CRplus_cont}) and (\ref{eq:joint_defs}) yields

 Comments similar to the comments on (\ref{tas_eq_cond_distr}) also apply to \eqref{eq:cond_joint_simp}.
 The conditional distribution $\mathbb{P}_\alpha[X = x\,|\,\text{$A(1)$ and $A(2)$ default}]$ of the portfolio loss $X$ given that obligors $A(1)$ and $A(2)$ default can be computed as a weighted mean of stressed or double-stressed portfolio loss distributions.
 The stresses, however, are not only expressed by the exponents $\alpha_j + 1$ and $\alpha_j + 2$ in the generating functions of $\mathbb{P}_{\alpha + e_j}[X = \,\cdot\,]$ and $\mathbb{P}_{\alpha + e_i + e_j}[X = \,\cdot\,]$, $i, j=1, \ldots, N$, but also by the factors $\frac{\alpha_j+1}{\alpha_j} > 1$ appearing on the right-hand side of \eqref{eq:cond_joint_simp}.
-Obviously, as a consequence of the $(N+1)^2$ terms on the right-hand side of \eqref{eq:cond_joint_simp} instead of the only $N+1$ terms of the right-hand side of (\ref{tas_eq_cond_distr}), it is much more expensive to calculate the loss distributions conditional on double defaults than to calculate the loss distributions conditional on simple defaults.
+Obviously, as a consequence of the $(N+1)^2$ terms on the right-hand side of \eqref{eq:cond_joint_simp} instead of the only $N+1$ terms of the right-hand side of (\ref{tas_eq_cond_distr}), it is much more expensive to calculate the loss distributions conditional on two defaults than to calculate the loss distributions conditional on simple defaults.

 Observe that Remark~\ref{rm:deduction} also applies to \eqref{eq:cond_joint_simp}.
-Hence it could make sense to do the calculations for \eqref{eq:cond_joint_simp} with loss severities $\mathcal{E}_{A(1)} = 0$ and $\mathcal{E}_{A(2)} = 0$ to reflect the risk management attitude not to take account of occurred losses for the determination of living portfolio risk metrics.
+Hence it makes sense to do the calculations for \eqref{eq:cond_joint_simp} with loss severities $\mathcal{E}_{A(1)} = 0$ and $\mathcal{E}_{A(2)} = 0$ to reflect the risk management attitude not to take account of occurred losses for the determination of living portfolio risk metrics.